ar1f123/site-website/index.md

 ![Profile photo]({{ "/images/profile.jpg" | relative_url }}){: .profile-photo }

 Welcome to my portfolio.
-I’m learning information systems and building web projects with HTML, CSS, JavaScript, and Jekyll.
+I’m a first-year IT student at ADA University, interested in technology, hardware, and information systems.